SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 that it would otherwise inherit from a superclass.
 This is known as :newTerm:`overriding`.

-Whenever you override something that would overwise be inherited, you must prefix your overriding definition with the ``override`` keyword.
+To override something that would otherwise be inherited, you prefix your overriding definition with the ``override`` keyword.
-This makes it clear that you intend to provide an override, and have not just accidentally provided a matching definition by mistake.
+Doing so clarifies that you intend to provide an override, and have not provided a matching definition by mistake.
 Overriding by accident can cause unexpected behavior, and any overrides without the ``override`` keyword are diagnosed as an error when your code is compiled.
-(The definition you have accidentally overridden may not have been provided by your subclass's immediate superclass – it may have been inherited from another superclass further up the chain.)

-The ``override`` keyword also prompts the Swift compiler to check that your overriding class's superclass (or one of its parents) has a declaration that matches the one you have provided for the override.
+The ``override`` keyword also prompts the Swift compiler to check that your overriding class's superclass (or one of its parents) has a declaration that matches the one you provided for the override.
 This ensures that your overriding definition is correct.

 .. _Inheritance_AccessingSuperclass: